jojanper/draal-jsapp/README.md

 - Linux users should install also [Docker compose](https://docs.docker.com/compose/install/)

 Docker Compose is used to run multi-container Docker applications.
 This project creates two separate containers: one for the nodejs application and the other for NGINX reverse proxy.
-The application is accessible at http://localhost:8008.
-Currently, the Docker configuration does not include Celery tasks runner (will change is near future).
+The application is accessible at http://localhost:8088..

 To build the project
 ```